cooknl/anaconda-pkg-ver-finder/README.md

 ### TODO

-- Old packages v1.x: parse rando table
-- New packages: pull from the "wide" table
 - Cross-reference to list of actual installers
 - Save package dictionary to SQLite database
 - Create Django front-end to interact with database